|

 facial totem pole. |

-Below: After leaving the short boardwalk, the two RV Gypsies walked around the town. |
+Below: After leaving the short boardwalk, Lee and Karen Duquette walked around

 The Town Clock, described in the plaque above, and the Old Market Building houses a large portion of the Rice Museums collection.